Learn About Yotme, The Company ‘Southern Charm’ Shep Rose Invests In

 ‘Southern Charm’ Stars, What Are Their Real Ages? – The Inquisitr

 Yotme will allow users to reach out to their own peeps to ask “what’s up tonight,” or it allows you to find a new or different crew for the evening.
-Barry Hinckley was said to have thought of the idea after going through a divorce, and realizing that he had lost touch with some old friends.
+Barry Hinckley was said to have thought of the idea after going through a divorce and realizing that he had lost touch with some old friends.
 He tried to think of a business application that would reunite people with old friends, and make new ones at the same time.

-Barry Hinckley is originally from Maine, but has spent most of his professional life in Boston in the tech world.
+Barry Hinckley is originally from Maine but has spent most of his professional life in Boston in the tech world.
 And considering that Yotme is his baby, he explains the app best.

-“the idea around YotMe is a more efficient, effective, and impactful way to meet people.
+“The idea around YotMe is a more efficient, effective, and impactful way to meet people.
 You know what I noticed was that a lot of the methods that people used to connect with other people or friendships or networking or potential romance, a lot of the models are personal or really invasive.
-I also noticed that in life, we all go off a “social cliff;” like when graduating from college and you have a nucleus of friends and then all of sudden you’re all scattered around because of jobs or because you go back home to wherever you’re from, so those kids are not local anymore.
+I also noticed that in life, we all go off a ‘social cliff;’ like when graduating from college and you have a nucleus of friends and then all of sudden you’re all scattered around because of jobs or because you go back home to wherever you’re from, so those kids are not local anymore.
 Another social cliff would be your job relocating or divorce and changing friend groups.
 So, what I noticed was that there is an ongoing desire for people to meet people and to become friends at the end of the day.
 We’re very curious people.”

 BostInno has described Yotme as the Airbnb for house parties.
 Lots of people are not comfortable just popping into a bar.
 It is being described as a college house party for grownups, but you have control over the guest list.